How Long Do You Have to Contest a Will or Trust?

 Can a “No-Contest” Clause Prevent Me from Contesting a Will or Trust?

-Will and trust no-contest clauses seek to penalize beneficiaries who contest a will or trust by disqualifying them from receiving any money or property from the estate or trust if their contest is unsuccessful.
+Will and trust no-contest clauses seek to penalize beneficiaries who contest or defend a will or trust without probable cause by disqualifying them from receiving any money or property from the estate or trust if their claim is unsuccessful.

-No-contest clauses may sound ominous, but they may not be reason enough to stop you from filing a contest if you believe the will or trust to be invalid, and especially if you have received nothing under a new version of a will or trust since you would not be at risk of losing your inheritance.
+No-contest clauses may sound ominous, but they should not stop you from filing a contest if you believe the will or trust to be invalid, and especially if you have received nothing under a new version of a will or trust.
+They, likewise, should not discourage you from defending a contest that is based on groundless claims.
 Furthermore, no-contest clauses are hard to enforce, thanks in part to laws in California that went into effect in 2011.
-Still, they can threaten your potential inheritance, so it is best to consult with a probate attorney before challenging a will or trust with a no-contest clause.
+Still, a no-contest clause can potentially eliminate your inheritance (as it did for these beneficiaries who forfeited $10 million for contesting a trust without having probable cause), so it is best to consult with a probate attorney before challenging a will or trust with a no-contest clause.